m1cha3l-s/m1cha3l-s-pad/README.md

 # IMPORTANT NOTES

+You need to have CircuitPython installed on your board.
+[Here](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython)'s a guide.
+After you put the insides of m1cha3l in production or firmware onto the board, or you use [POG](https://pog.heaper.de) to flash and customize.

 As of right now the leds and OLED are not yet set up and firmware not yet 100% tested as I don't have the hardware, once I get it I will update it.

 To balance the weight you HAVE to put few washers in the bottom part and secure them with hot glue.